Alan Geddes

 Alan Raymond Geddes (7 August 1912 – 27 January 1993) was a New Zealand athlete.
 He represented his country at the 1938 British Empire Games in Sydney, finishing seventh in the 3-mile race and fourth in the 6-mile event.
-He placed second in the New Zealand cross-country championship on no fewer that four occasions, but never won the event.
+He placed second in the New Zealand cross-country championship on four occasions, but never won the event.
 In 1945 he won the 1-mile title at the New Zealand athletics championships, in a time of 4:30.2.

 On 26 October 1939, Geddes married Flora Margaret Dorward Pyott at First Church, Dunedin.
 He died at Dunedin Hospital in 1993.